 According to a paper published in 2006, African Americans have more sex than Caucasians.
-The paper reports that the polled African American men reported having sex 65.8 times per year, compared to Caucasians, who claim to have sex 60.8 times per year.
+The paper reports that the polled African American men reported having sex 65.8 times per year than Caucasians, who claim to have sex 60.8 times per year.

 How many times a week should you have sex?

 There is no perfect, exact number of times you should have sex.
 Everybody is different, and sex drives can vary significantly from person to person.
-However, what science does claim is that you shouldn’t put pressure on yourself, or your partner, to conform to some magic number.
+However, what science claims is that you shouldn’t pressure yourself or your partner to conform to some magic number.

 How often do 50-year-olds make love?

-According to their survey, 31% of couples have sex several times on a weekly basis; 28% only a couple of times per month; and 8% only make love once a month.
+According to their survey, 31% of couples have sex several times every week, 28% only a couple of times per month; and 8% only make love once a month.
 This leaves 33% who don’t have sex at all.

-As you can see from the sex statistics above, this is a very complex topic with a lot of perspectives to take into account.
-What we can conclude is that the stigma around sex is lifting in our society—this includes premarital and anal sex, as well as female masturbation, which are all becoming more normalized and accepted as times goes on.
+As you can see from the sex statistics above, this is a very complex topic with many perspectives to take into account.
+We can conclude that the stigma around sex is lifting in our society—this includes premarital and anal sex, as well as female masturbation, which is all becoming more normalized and accepted as time goes on.

 - ABC News